cgolian/yet-another-vue-router/README.md

 # Yet Another Vue Router #

-In order to understand how routing in single page applications works `yet-another-vue-router` router was written.
+In order to understand how routing in single page applications works `yet-another-vue-router` was written.

 ## Usage ##
 ### Static Routing ###